Recurly

 PayPal Payflow Pro

 PayPal Payflow Pro is a payment gateway only product.
-Recurly supports Payflow Pro in the US, UK, Canada, and Australia.
+Recurly supports Payflow Pro in the US, UK, Canada, and Australia for credit card payments.

-Recurly can use PayPal’s WebSite Payments Pro to process credit cards.
-The WebSite Payments Pro acts as a payment gateway and merchant account in one.
+Recurly can use PayPal's Payments Pro to process credit cards.
+WebSite Payments Pro acts as a payment gateway for credit card processing and merchant account in one.

-To get started with PayPal’s Website Payments Pro, you only need to sign up for their base account.
-You do not need their Recurring Payments feature—that’s completely handled by Recurly.
+To get started with PayPal's Payments Pro, you only need to sign up for their base account.
+You do not need their Recurring Payments feature---that's completely handled by Recurly.

 Card Security Code (CSC)